Jared-Glenn/Camelot_The_Resistance/README.md

 Choosing one of these options will allow aspects of the chosen gameplay to be front and center.

 ### The Wild Hunt
-Guaranteed equal mortals and Fae.
+This variant guarantees equal mortals and Fae.
 Includes mortals with anti-Fae powers.

 ### Quest for Excalibur
 Game will focus on Excalibur abilities.
 Arthur, Dagonet, Annowre, and Accolon, in particular.